Bring a Little Sunshine Home

 - Steuben County REMC

-Currently, our arrays are located in Peru, Wanatah, and Danville, Indiana, as well as Ste.
-Genevieve, Missouri, and Paris, Illinois.
-You can see our arrays here.
+Currently, our arrays are located in Peru, Wanatah, Danville, LaOtto, and Wheatfield, IN; as well as Ste.
+Genevieve and Perryville, MO, and Paris, IL.

 There are many ways to take control of your energy consumption.
 And the first step should always be to reduce how much you’re using through energy efficiency improvements.
 But once you’ve made those upgrades, there’s still more you can do to support green energy and your community.
 Co-op Solar means you decide how much clean, affordable solar power you use each month.
 It’s one more way you can take charge of your energy bill.
 Please note, Co-op Solar is not a security and you should not sign up as a way of investing in the solar industry or energy markets.